OpenSlides/openslides-backend/docs/actions/preface_special_imports.md

 ## Change Detection
 ### The `changed` and `list_deletions` keywords
-These keywords are used in the preview to signify the relation between the cell content and the related database data.
+These keywords are used in the preview to signify the relation between the cell content and the related database data at the time of upload.

 Any single field that contains a value that would change database data (i.e. by filling in a new field, changing a value or creating a new model) will be marked with `"changed": True`.